-Tanzania is among the East African countries that are traversed by the East African Rift System (EARS).
-The different from other countries in the region is that, Tanzania is traversed by the two arms of the EARS.
+Tanzania is among East African countries that are traversed by the East African Rift System.
 The geological settings for the occurrences of geothermal resource in Tanzania is variable and include potentials that are likely to be associated with typical young volcanic provinces in the north, intersection of eastern and western arms (triple junction) in the south west, faulted granites areas in central Tanzania (craton), and intrusive in young coastal sedimentary formation.
 This makes the occurrence of geothermal resource in Tanzania quite different from other countries.
-In addition the eastern arm and western arms tend to have different geological conditions that need to be considered during the exploration of geothermal energy resources in Tanzania.
+In addition the eastern arm and western arms tend to have different geological conditions that need to be differently considered during the exploration of geothermal energy resources in Tanzania.